Railway heritage and attractions

 - Great Victorian Rail TrailAttraction & Railway heritageMain Road, Tallarook1800 RTRAIL (1800 787 245)Australia’s longest rail trail traverses Mitchell Shire.
 Spanning 134km, it extends from Tallarook to Mansfield and passes rivers, valleys, lakes and mountains, while also calling in at welcoming country towns.
 Explore on a bike, foot or horseback.

-- Seymour Railway Heritage Centre and Railway StationAttraction & Railway heritageVictoria Street, Seymour03 5799 0515Head to the Seymour Railway Heritage Centre to board an impeccably preserved diesel locomotive for a special heritage tours.
+- Seymour Railway Heritage Centre and Railway StationAttraction & Railway heritageVictoria Street, Seymour03 5799 0515Head to the Seymour Railway Heritage Centre to board an impeccably preserved diesel locomotive for special heritage tours.

 - Tramway Heritage CentreAttraction & Railway heritage330 Union Lane, (south of Kilmore), Bylands03 9798 6035See one of the largest tram collections in Australia.